hirenmistry/nodejs-designing-patterns/README.md

 ### We are going to implement following designing pattens in this repo.

 - continuation-passing style function (CPS)
-- Observer pattern with EventEmitter ( Also known as PubSub)
+- Observer pattern with EventEmitter
 - Combining CPS and Observer patterns